timchristianrese/GeoBenchr/benchmark/geomesa/shell_benchmark/readme.md

 gets intersections of rides
 - "intersections"
 Gets intersections of a specific ride_id
-- "insert_ride"
-Inserts rides into the table
-- "bulk_insert_rides"
-Inserts more rides into the table
 - "bounding_box"
 Gets data contained by a bounding box
 - "polygonal_area"